Kaammoo/data-mocking/README.md

 # Smart Farm Data Mocking Project

-This project is designed to mock data for a smart farm application, populating the database with simulated data for various entities such as users, communities, plantings, harvests, cultivation devices, and more.
+This project is designed to mock data for a smart farm application, populating the database with simulated data for various entities such as users, communities, plantings, harvests, cultivation devices, and more. **This project dipend on Smart Farm project**

 ## Getting Started

 To get started with this project, follow these instructions:
+**First you have to installated Smart Farm**

 ### Prerequisites